christineschutz/christineschutz/README.md

 # 👋 Hi, my name is Christine Schütz 👨‍💻

-### 🌱 I’m currently learning Python, and a write in my free time.
+### 🌱 I’m currently learning, and a write in my free time.

 ### 🔭 I'm currently looking for new opportunities.